enricostara/kotlin-cli-chat/README.md

 A simple chat with command-line interface only to collect what I have found effective in Kotlin language

 ## the reasons
-As an old Java developer with several years of projects behind him, I wanted to picture my first impressions of using Kotlin.
+As an old Java developer with some projects behind him, I wanted to picture my first impressions of using Kotlin.

 Probably the Kotlin I wrote will look still boring to the seasoned Kotlin programmers.

-Still, it could represent what a seasoned Java programmer might find interesting to use Kotlin without sacrificing code readability when used in a medium-sized team.
+Still, it could represent what a Java programmer might find interesting to use Kotlin without sacrificing code readability when used in a medium-sized team.

 For this reason, I will try to use some idiomatic innovations brought by Kotlin only in the cases and ways in which